watspeed/cloud-computing-security-essentials/lab6/lab6-guide1.md

 ```

 ### Step 4: Start the Docker Container
-This command initializes and runs the container based on the configurations specified in the docker-compose.yml file.
+This command initializes and runs the container based on the configurations specified in the `docker-compose.yml` file.

 ```
 # Start the Docker container
-docker-compose up
+docker-compose up -d
 ```
 ```
 # OR use the alias
-dcup
+dcup -d
 ```

-### Step 5: Stop and Shut Down the Docker Container
+#### Stopping and Shutting Down the Docker Container
-When you’re finished or need to reset the environment, shut down the running container to release resources.
+When you’re finished or need to reset the environment, you should shut down the running container to release resources.
+Don't do this now, as you need the Docker container up for this lab.

 ```
 # Stop and shut down the Docker container